tangentsoft/pidp8i/doc/cc8-manual.md

     This also means `fopen()` has no way to signal a failure to open the requested file name!  ...Which is just as well, since there is also no `ferror()` or `errno` in our LIBC.

+    This function will return -1 if no file name extension is given, which is good in that it means this function does have *some* error checking, it’s a nonstandard way to signal it.

 *   Does not accept the standard mode `a`, for append.
 Since there is also no `fseek()` in CC8’s LIBC, a preexisting file named for